 2. Big Cypress National Preserve

 Thanks to its diverse ecosystem of prairies, hardwood hammocks, pinelands, estuaries, and cypress swamps, Big Cypress National Preserve is considered a great birding spot.
-You get a chance to explore these breathtaking habitats and watch bird species such as the Limpkin, White-tailed Kite, including the world's smallest herons known as the Least Bitten, that cling elegantly on cattails and reeds while wooing you with their cooing and clucking call-notes.
+You get a chance to explore these breathtaking habitats and watch bird species such as the Limpkin, White-tailed Kite, and the world's smallest herons known as the Least Bitten, that cling elegantly on cattails and reeds while wooing you with their cooing and clucking call-notes.

 3. Corkscrew Swamp Sanctuary